faucetsdn/daq/schemas/udmi/docs/gateway.md

 at install time to properly (manually) setup the device.
 2. On startup, the gateway connects to the cloud and receives a configuration block that details which _proxy devices_ the gateway should proxy for.
-3. logentry events are used to indicate general progress and activity from the gateway.
 4. Gateway 'attaches' (Cloud IoT terminology) to the proxied devices, receiving a configuration block for each proxied device.
-5. Any attch errors are indicated in the gateway status block.
+Any attch errors are indicated in the gateway _status_ block and sent along as a _logentry_ event.
-6. The proxy device configuration block specifies any local connection parameters for the proxied device, e.g. the BacNET device id.
+5. The proxy device _config_ block specifies any local connection parameters for the proxied device, e.g. the BacNET device id.
-7. The gateway proxies communication to/from the device, translating between native (e.g. BacNET) communications and UDMI-based messages.
+6. The gateway proxies communication to/from the device, translating between native (e.g. BacNET) communications and UDMI-based messages.

 ### config